noriakis/software/docs/scstruc/07-plotting.md

 <img src="07-plotting_files/figure-html/plotNet1-1.png" width="65%" style="display: block; margin: auto;" />

 Optionally, `data` can be passed to fit the parameters and the function colors the edge using the fitted parameters.
 The nodes will be sized by their degrees. `degreeMode` argument can be specified for how the degree will be calculated.
+By default, `mode="all"` is specified.

 ## `plotAVN`